Les Baux-de-Provence

 Getting There

-Les Baux-de-Provence is conveniently located near several major cities in France.
-The closest airport is Marseille Provence Airport, just a short drive away.
-From the airport, you can rent a car or take a taxi to reach the village.
-Alternatively, you can also take a train to the nearby city of Arles and then hop on a local bus or hire a taxi to reach Les Baux-de-Provence.
+Les Baux-de-Provence is accessible from several major French cities.
+The nearest airport is Marseille Provence Airport.
+From there, renting a car or taking a taxi is the most straightforward way to reach the village.
+Alternatively, you can take a train to Arles and continue by local bus or taxi.

 Local Transportation